learnbyexample/learnbyexample.github.io/_posts/2019-12-06-javascript-regexp-cheatsheet.md

 // split based on one or more digit characters
 > 'Sample123string42with777numbers'.split(/\d+/)
 < ["Sample", "string", "with", "numbers"]
-// use capture group to include the portion that caused the split as well
+// include the portion that caused the split as well
 > 'Sample123string42with777numbers'.split(/(\d+)/)
 < ["Sample", "123", "string", "42", "with", "777", "numbers"]